alercebroker/experiments/procesos_pipeline/README.md

 # Procesos Pipeline

-## Procesamiento de la Pipeline:
+## Running Steps:

-Four steps and their respective machine
+There are four steps with their respective machines:
 1. Rate Producer -> 52.86.26.221
 2. Correction -> 34.238.238.229
 3. Features -> 3.229.237.125
 4. Metricas -> 35.169.179.140

-To run a step get into the virtual machine and run the following command on the `experiment` directory:
+To run a step get into their respective virtual machine and run the following command on the `experiment` directory:

     docker-compose up --scale <service_name>=<n>